Quick Answer

 Exam Tip: Gotchas

 - Supervision is the investment adviser firm's responsibility, not the IAR's.
+The exam may test whether the firm or the individual is liable for supervisory failures.
 The firm cannot escape liability by claiming it delegated supervision to someone who failed to perform it.